achille-roussel/go-dl/README.md

 Finding C Libraries
 -------------------

-go-ffi comes with a function that attempts to emulate the platform's logic for dynamic library discovery in a portable way.
+*go-dl* comes with a function that attempts to emulate the platform's logic for dynamic library discovery in a portable way.

 ```go